Friendship, Indiana: Tourism and events

 The Methodist/Lutheran Church was also the school until a schoolhouse was built on lot number 32 (now a private residence).
 This brick building was the school until 1915, the town then constructed a new school building at the west end of town, the building is now apartments.

-Friendship Grocery occupies an early 19th century building that has been a general store and part of Friendship, IN for generations.
+Friendship Grocery occupies an early 19th-century building that has been a general store and part of Friendship, Indiana, for generations.

 On state road 62 between The Bear Creek Baptist Church and The Rand house the remains the stone pillar of an old swinging bridge across Laughery Creek.

 On the west side of town, on Olean Road, is Friendship's Raccoon Creek Stone Arch Bridge, which was constructed in 1899, and is still in use today.

 The Friendship State Bank, founded in 1912, still calls Friendship home, though the building has had multiple additions and renovations over the years, it still stands in the original location.

 The Friendship Volunteer Fire Department established in 1914.
 Friendship housed the fire engine in a private residence until, 1946, when a new fire hall was built, additions and renovations were done in 1961 and in 1978.
 The Fire Department constructed a new fire hall, west of town on Cave Hill Road in 1993.

 In 1921 Tim Corson and Edw.
 Westmeyer built the garage in Friendship on Main Street (state road 62).
 Today the garage is running in the same building as Mac's Auto Service.

 Friendship Tavern and Restaurant established in 1932, though the business has exchanged hands many times, it is still operating on Main Street in Friendship.

 Carl Dyer Moccasins was established in the 1920s and relocated to Friendship in 1982, located with The Basket Man on Main Street next to The Bear Creek Baptist Church.